progval/ircv3-specifications/extensions/named-modes.md

 ---

+## Notes for implementing work-in-progress version

+This is a work-in-progress specification.

+Software implementing this work-in-progress specification MUST NOT use the unprefixed `named-modes` capability name.
+Instead, implementations SHOULD use the `draft/named-modes` capability name to be interoperable with other software implementing a compatible work-in-progress version.
+The final version of the specification will use an unprefixed name.

 ## Introduction

 This specification describes a mechanism to define and manipulate additional modes (channel and user configuration settings) beyond those specified in the original IRC RFCs.